holos-run/holos/doc/md/api/core/v1alpha4.md

 <a name="BuildPlan"></a>
 ## type BuildPlan {#BuildPlan}

 BuildPlan represents a build plan for holos to execute.
+Each [Platform](<#Platform>) component produces exactly one BuildPlan.

 ```go
 type BuildPlan struct {